Joint pain and inflammation can occur in response to an infection, usually of the genitourinary or gastrointestinal tract.

 Deformities of the joints, spine, and joint between the spine and the hip bone (sacroiliac joint) may develop if the symptoms persist or recur frequently.
 Some people who have reactive arthritis become permanently disabled.

-When the disease is caused by infection of the genitals or urinary tract, antibiotics are given, but this treatment does not always relieve the arthritis and its optimal duration is not known.
+When reactive arthritis is caused by infection of the genitals or urinary tract, antibiotics are given, but this treatment does not always relieve the arthritis and its optimal duration is not known.

 Corticosteroids can also be injected into a severely inflamed joint or inflamed tendons to relieve symptoms.

-Conjunctivitis and skin sores do not usually need to be treated, although severe eye inflammation (uveitis) may require corticosteroid and dilating eye drops.
+Conjunctivitis and skin sores do not usually need to be treated, although severe eye inflammation (uveitis Uveitis Uveitis is inflammation anywhere in the pigmented inside lining of the eye, known as the uvea or uveal tract.
+The uveal tract may become inflamed because of infection, injury, a bodywide autoimmune... read more ) may require corticosteroid and dilating eye drops.